5 Deliciously Illegal Food Crimes

 In January, Sweden issued arrest warrants for Brits suspected of illegally importing Chinese garlic into the European Union between 2009 and 2010.
 The EU has a 9.6 percent duty and an additional $1600 per tonne on imported garlic; to get around the tax, which would have amounted to more than $13 million, the criminals shipped their stinky loot to Norway by boat, where it entered duty-free, then drove it into Sweden on trucks.
 It’s not the first time this has happened, either: There were two garlic smuggling busts in the UK in 2012.

-Last month, an Illinois man was busted in New Jersey driving an 18-wheeler loaded with 42,000 pounds of pilfered Muenster cheese worth an estimated $200,000.
-The 34-year-old reportedly provided false paperwork to K&K Cheese in Cashton, Wisconsin, to get his hands on the cheese, and planned to sell the loot well under market value to retailers along the east coast.
+In March 2013, an Illinois man was busted in New Jersey driving an 18-wheeler loaded with 42,000 pounds of pilfered Muenster cheese worth an estimated $200,000.
+The 34-year-old reportedly provided false paperwork to K&K Cheese in Cashton, Wisc., to get his hands on the cheese, and planned to sell the loot well under market value to retailers along the east coast.
 If the cheese is deemed safe after inspection, it will be donated to charity.